What Is Reggio Emilia? Your Guide to This Child-Driven Approach

-Research in early childhood education (ECE) can leave you exhausted and confused.
+Researching early childhood education (ECE) programs can be a pretty monumental task.
 Everyone seems to have an opinion about childcare—and a strong opinion at that.
-But tab over to the Reggio Emilia sites and you’ll see beautiful words in creative fonts, accented with pictures of smiling children playing with natural elements in a bright classroom.
+But tab over to the Reggio Emilia provider sites and you’ll see beautiful words in creative fonts, accented with pictures of smiling children playing with natural elements in a bright classroom.

 What is Reggio Emilia?

 Broadly speaking, Reggio Emilia is an approach to early childhood learning named after the town where it originated in Italy.
 Founder Loris Malaguzzi believed children were in need of a more holistic kind of education after World War II.
 He began the Reggio Emilia style based on the belief that every child is unique and will express their interests in many different ways.